Skip to content

 A Tale of Five Camillas

-Tracing the lives of the first five Camillas whose births were registered in Great Britain highlights class differences and women’s experiences in Victorian Britain.
+Tracing the lives of the first five Camillas whose births were registered in England highlights class differences and women’s experiences in Victorian Britain.

 William Gunton Saword: Part 2 — Butler of Greenwich Hospital